David Gower: Ireland deserve a warm Lord's embrace

 “Yeah I think it is a warm embrace,” says Gower of the Lord’s match.
 “I would say that’s recognition that Ireland has made huge strides in the last decade or so.
 They are working mighty hard to continue to improve.
 It will be a special day.”

-Paul Stirling, who plays for Middlesex, knows the ground intimately and other Irish players with English county sides will have competed there.
+Paul Stirling and Tim Murtagh, who play for Middlesex, know the ground intimately and other Irish players with English county sides will have competed there.
 But playing in Lord’s with Ireland will be of a different magnitude.

 In cricket more than most sports, history is drawn in and included with some shadows cast in Lord’s dating back to 1814 when the new ground was opened.
 Walking out for the first time has resonance.